Samreay/Samreay/_posts/tutorials/2020-06-17-One_Hot_Encoding.md

 </table>
 </div>

 Very, very simple.
-Whether you want go with the simple `get_dummies` or the `melt+pivot` probably depends on whether you are wanting to do this on an entire dataframe at once or not.
-I leave the choice in your hands!
 And if for some reason, `get_dummies` is not behaving nicely, or you really want those multi-level indexes, you can do it manually using melt and pivot:

 ```python
 def one_hot_melt_pivot(df):